Young people are over-represented in traffic offence and road safety statistics.

 Phase 3 - Investigation of Innovative Penalties

-Phase 3 is looking into innovative penalty approaches, both those currently being used in New Zealand and internationally.
-The aim is to highlight alternatives to the current system that may be more effective at reducing reoffending and justice costs, as well as improving social outcomes such as road safety and offender rehabilitation.
+Phase 3 looked into innovative penalty approaches being used in New Zealand and internationally.
+The aim was to find alternatives to the current system that may be more effective at reducing reoffending and justice costs, as well as improving social outcomes such as road safety and offender rehabilitation.